 MathsJam is not for children.
 MathsJam is an event for adults to meet and socialise, which is why they are mainly held in licensed premises, where under-18s are not allowed.
 Do let us know via email@example.com if you come across an event for children being called "MathsJam", or you see MathsJam being promoted to young students.
 MathsJam™ is a registered trademark of Stand-up Maths Limited.

-Conduct at MathsJam events: We hope that attendees will maintain a standard of behaviour at our events, including not engaging in any exclusionary behaviour or language against anyone based on their race, gender (binary, assigned or otherwise), disability, mental health, sexual orientation, level of education or age.
+Conduct at MathsJam events: We hope that attendees will maintain a standard of behaviour at our in-person and online events, including not engaging in any exclusionary behaviour or language against anyone based on their race, gender (binary, assigned or otherwise), disability, mental health, sexual orientation, level of education or age.
 Harassment, unconsented physical contact or sexual attention, aggression, elitism and pressure or judgement about people's choice of drinks are also not acceptable.
 We encourage all attendees to assist in applying this code of conduct, and to step in or report it to the organiser if they witness or experience anything violating it.
 We want MathsJam to be enjoyable for all attendees, and everyone should feel welcome and safe at our events.
 If you have any issues or questions, please contact firstname.lastname@example.org.